Food Waste Recycling

-There is a local recycling company that collects soya bean waste, spent grains and spent yeast from food industries, and processes them into animal feed.
+There are local recycling companies that collect bread waste, soya bean waste and spent grains from food industries, and processes them into animal feed.

-A recycling plant collects and turns food waste into methane and compost using an anaerobic digestion process.
+A few years ago, a recycling plant collects and turns food waste into methane and compost using an anaerobic digestion process.
 The digestion process involves microorganisms breaking down the food waste in reactors in the absence of oxygen, thus producing methane or biogas that can be burned to generate energy.
 The digested food waste can be used as compost for planting.
-[Unfortunately the plant closed down in 2011]
+Unfortunately the plant closed down in 2011.

 Watch this video for a simple explanation of anaerobic digestion:

 Food waste is also recycled using a mechanical composting process.
-Some organisations use an aerobic digestion or composting machine to turn food waste into compost.
+Some companies and organisations use an aerobic digestion or composting machine to turn food waste into compost or water.
 The composting process involves microorganisms breaking down the food waste in the machine in the presence of oxygen, thus avoiding the production of methane.
 The digested food waste can be used as compost for landscaping and the water can be used for watering plants.